hannobraun/fornjot/ng/README.md

 ## Status

 Implementation has begun.
 A host application that runs a model as a plug-in has been created.
-No CAD functionality exists yet.
+Very basic CAD functionality exists.